-The headset uses a standard 2.5mm stereo phone jack (A630 SW supports only mono headset.
-HW supports stereo headset).
+The headset uses a standard 2.5mm phone jack.
 The headset may contain a momentary switch, which is normally closed and is in series with the microphone cartridge.
 When the momentary switch is pressed, the bias current being supplied to the microphone will be interrupted.
 The phone will detect this action and make an appropriate response to this action, which could be to answer a call, end a call, or dial the last number from scratchpad.